 That about sums it up for me, he thought.
 The email went on to encourage him to consider taking some training.

-Meanwhile Harold, who lives in the same state as Kevin, had stumbled onto Man in the Mirror's Leadership Training Center ("LTC") and attended a two and one-half day training in Orlando called, "No Man Left Behind Conference."
+Meanwhile Harold, who lives in the same state as Kevin, had stumbled onto Man in the Mirror's Leadership Training Center ("LTC") and attended a Friday night / Saturday training called, "No Man Left Behind Conference."
 Harold caught the vision for engaging every man in his state with a credible offer of Christ and the resources to grow.
 A few months later he hosted a regional men's ministry training workshop taught by Man in the Mirror faculty.
 Kevin heard about it, and attended.
 It was there that Kevin learned the principles of creating, capturing, and sustaining momentum in a church-based ministry to men.
 He quickly realized that passion without a systematic plan was a formula for failure.
 He took advantage of all the leadership training he could get.
-He went home and invited five men to work through No Man Left Behind ("NMLB"), our newest resource to help build and sustain a thriving ministry to men.
+He went home and invited five men to work through No Man Left Behind ("NMLB"), our resource to help build and sustain a thriving ministry to men.
 Four of the men finished NMLB, and agreed to become Kevin's Leadership Team.

 Once Kevin had finished teaching the men's Sunday School class, things tapered off.
 That was about the time he learned through the LTC leadership training that he periodically needed to create new momentum, then capture and sustain that momentum.
 When he heard that his church could sponsor a men's seminar that would also jump start a small group ministry, he instantly knew that was their next step.
 He learned the seminar could be taught by a Man in the Mirror faculty, or through a "You Teach It" format.
 He talked this over with his pastor and Leadership Team who loved the idea, and they decided—at least for the first one—to bring in an outside faculty person.